ONSdigital/dp-developer-site/static/index.md

 [Guide to filtering a dataset](filters/)

 ### Rate Limiting Rules

+Rate limiting rules have been implemented to limit the number of requests a client can make to The Office for National Statistics API.
+This is to protect the service against excessive use and denial of service attacks.

-The following rate limiting rules have been implemented on the API
+The following rate limiting rules have been implemented on the API.

 * 120 requests per 10 seconds

 * 200 requests per 1 minute

+They have been applied to following domains.

+* api.ons.gov.uk

+* api.beta.ons.gov.uk

 If requests are made that reach these limits the IP address of the client will be blocked for 1 minute.
+The client will receive a 429 response, the retry-header contains the seconds remaining until a retry can be made.

 ## Terminology